 Pilates, most simply stated, is smart exercise.
 Pilates is timeless as Joseph Pilates created the method as “Controlology” which he brought to the United States around 1925 where he and his future wife Clara opened a studio in New York City.
 His work was quickly recognized as the exercise and rehabilitation for dancers as icons such as Martha Graham and George Balanchine discovered his method and sent their dancers to Joe for training.

-Our training can be used as post rehabilitation after injuries, injury prevention, neuromuscular retraining, pre or post natal fitness, or a workout for elite athletes.
+Our training can be used as post rehabilitation after injuries or surgeries, injury prevention, neuromuscular retraining, pre or post natal fitness, or a workout for elite athletes.
+At Roots of Integrity in the South Loop, we specialize in a therapeutic approach to the Pilates Method and we work with clients with Parkinson’s Disease, Stroke, MS, and those fighting and post cancer fight.
 There is no end to the possibilities!

 Privates, Duets, Springboard and Mat classes available